-36 REDUNDANCY
+37 REDUNDANCY

-- 36.1 For the purpose of this clause, redundancy means a situation where the employee's employment is terminated by the Employer, the termination being attributable, wholly or mainly, to the fact that the position filled by the employee is, or will become, superfluous to the needs of the employer, due to sale, transfer, merger or amalgamation of the whole or part of the employer's business; the contracting out or outsourcing of the whole or part of the employer's business; or the restructuring of all or part of the employer's business. - 36.2 The employee will not be entitled to any notice, payment in lieu of notice, or redundancy compensation if the business or assets (or part thereof) are to be sold, transferred, restructured or contracted out and the employee is offered reasonable alternative employment by the employer or by the new employer on similar terms and conditions of employment in a position that is no less favorable to that held by the employee or on terms that the employee is willing to accept. - 36.3 The following conditions will apply in the case of redundancy - All employees declared redundant shall receive four weeks' notice of the termination of their employment; or in lieu of such notice the employee shall receive four weeks' pay. - Redundancy compensation payments will be as follows: - Six weeks pay, based on the employee's ordinary rate of pay, for the first 12 months of continuous service or part thereof.
+- 37.1 For the purpose of this clause, redundancy means a situation where the employee's employment is terminated by the Employer, the termination being attributable, wholly or mainly, to the fact that the position filled by the employee is, or will become, superfluous to the needs of the employer, due to sale, transfer, merger or amalgamation of the whole or part of the employer's business; the contracting out or outsourcing of the whole or part of the employer's business; or the restructuring of all or part of the employer's business. - 37.2 The employee will not be entitled to any notice, payment in lieu of notice, or redundancy compensation if the business or assets (or part thereof) are to be sold, transferred, restructured or contracted out and the employee is offered reasonable alternative employment by the employer or by the new employer on similar terms and conditions of employment in a position that is no less favorable to that held by the employee or on terms that the employee is willing to accept. - 37.3 The following conditions will apply in the case of redundancy:

+All employees declared redundant shall receive four weeks' notice of the termination of their employment; or in lieu of such notice the employee shall receive four weeks' pay.

+Redundancy compensation payments will be as follows:

-- Two weeks' pay, based on the employee's ordinary rate of pay, for each completed year or part thereof (being a minimum of 40 weeks) of continuous service thereafter and up to a maximum compensation equivalent to 28 weeks ordinary pay. - 36.4 Employees shall not be eligible to receive redundancy compensation if they are employed on a casual or fixed term basis. - 36.5 The employer shall give notice to the union of any potential redundancies four weeks prior to reaching any decision, for the purposes of consultation.
-Should redundancies be unavoidable, then the parties will agree to a redundancy process. - 36.6 Part of the redundancy process is that volunteers shall be called for first, and the employer will consider a request for voluntary redundancy.
+- Six weeks' pay, based on the employee's ordinary rate of pay, for the first 12 months of continuous service or part thereof. - Two weeks' pay, based on the employee's ordinary rate of pay, for each completed year or part thereof (being a minimum of 40 weeks) of continuous service thereafter and up to a maximum compensation equivalent to 28 weeks ordinary pay. - 37.4 Employees shall not be eligible to receive redundancy compensation if they are employed on a casual or fixed term basis.
+For any potential redundancy, the employer shall: - Give reasonable notice to UNITE representatives prior to notifying the affected employee. - The employer shall enter into a reasonable consultation period with the affected employee regarding a potential redundancy.
+The consultation can be concluded at any stage when meaningful discussion has ceased, up to a maximum of 2/4 weeks.

+- 37.5 Part of the redundancy process is that volunteers shall be called for first, and the employer will consider a request for voluntary redundancy.
 However, where the employee's position would not be surplus to requirements, or where the employer wishes to retain the employee's skill and experience, it is the employer's prerogative to decline to accept a voluntary redundancy.
 Where possible, the company will consider redeployment of affected employees.
-Where multiple employee's skills and attributes and considered equal, the principle of last on, first off shall apply. - 36.7 All redundancy compensation payments shall be calculated from the notified date of termination, and shall be calculated on the basis of the employee's ordinary weekly taxable earnings. - 36.8 The payment for redundancy compensation shall be contingent on the employee remaining at, or being available for work and performing normally their assigned duties until the expiry of the period of notice. - 36.9 In addition to redundancy payments outlined in this clause, any outstanding annual and long service leave entitlements will be paid on termination. - 36.10 In any redundancy process, the Employer shall consider the following options for any employee whose position is redundant: - Redeployment - Redundancy compensation in accordance with this agreement - Provision of a certificate of service - Outplacement counseling where appropriate
+Where multiple employee's skills and attributes and considered equal, the principle of last on, first off shall apply. - 37.6 All redundancy compensation payments shall be calculated from the notified date of termination and shall be calculated on the basis of the employee's ordinary weekly taxable earnings. - 37.7 The payment for redundancy compensation shall be contingent on the employee remaining at / or being available for work and performing normally their assigned duties until the expiry of the period of notice. - 37.8 In addition to redundancy payments outlined in this clause, any outstanding annual and long service leave entitlements will be paid on termination. - 37.9 In any redundancy process, the Employer shall consider the following options for any employee whose position is redundant: - Redeployment - Redundancy compensation in accordance with this agreement - Provision of a certificate of service - Outplacement counseling where appropriate

-37 HEALTH AND SAFETY
+38 HEALTH AND SAFETY